September 8, 2023

 Egg: One large egg and a yolk.
 The added yolk keeps the cookies chewy.

 Milk: When we brown butter we lose both liquid and creaminess so I like to add it back in a way that doesn’t mess up the structure of the cookie.
-For this recipe I picked milk because it also helps hydrate the flour.
+For this recipe I chose milk because it also helps hydrate the flour.

-All purpose flour: I use KAF all purpose which has a protein content of about 11%.
+Flour: all purpose which has a protein content of about 11%.

 Whole wheat flour: You can also use white whole wheat here.
 This gives the dough more flavor.

 Graham crackers: If you’re using standard graham crackers, you need just 4 sheets.
 I also LOVED these with digestive cookie crumbs.
-Weigh the crumbs if you’re using anything other than standard crackers though!
+Weigh the crumbs if you’re using anything other than standard crackers though.

 Salt: Fine sea salt.
 Reduce it if using salted butter and reduce it if your salt is table salt.

-How to make brown butter s’mores cookies
+How to make s’mores cookies

 Once all the solids are brown, immediately transfer the butter to a bowl.
 Never leave brown butter to cool in the pan because it will continue to cook, and then burn!

-To the creamy browned butter we’ll add the sugars, leavening (both baking soda and powder) and flavorings (vanilla and sea salt).
+To the browned butter we’ll add the sugars, leavening (both baking soda and powder) and flavorings (vanilla and sea salt).
 Adding them at this point helps disperse them and intensify the flavors.

 Add the egg and yolk and beat for a good 2-3 minutes, you’ll see the mix turn several shades lighter.
 It will be what we call “fluffy”.